Sweet potato sourdough pancakes could easily become a staple around here.

 Sweet Potato Sourdough Pancakes

-Beautiful tender pancakes with a sweet and earthy sweet potato flavor.
+Beautiful tender pancakes with an earthy sweet potato flavor.
 Traditionally fermented for easy digestion.

 Ingredients